 - Apparel that exposes parts of the body that are inappropriate for a family environment

-Is It Better To Drive Or Take A Bus Tour To The West Rim?
+Is It Better To Drive Or Take Bus Tours?

-Because there are so many things to see and do at the Grand Canyon, it’s much better to drive there.
+Because there are so many things to see and do, it’s much better to drive to the Grand Canyon.
 If you take a bus tour, you’re on the tour company’s schedule, and it’s a tighter time frame.
 So you may not get to do the add-on experiences.

 GRAND CANYON WEST RIM